umbraco/UmbracoDocs/13/umbraco-engage/upgrading/migrate-from-umarketingsuite.md

 9. Use the [Troubleshooting Installs](../installation/troubleshooting-installs.md) guide to verify that everything works as expected.

 {% hint style="info" %}
-If you are on Umbraco Cloud, stopping and starting the site is not necessary.
+If the site is hosted on Umbraco Cloud, stopping and starting the site is not necessary.
 {% endhint %}

 ### **Custom firewall changes**